CosmWasm/wasmd/x/wasm/IBC.md

 // note that a contract has exactly one port, so the SourcePortID is implied type IBCOpenChannel struct {
     ConnectionID string
-    // this is the remote port ID
+    // this is the remote port ID, local port ID is implied as contract only has one port PortID string
-    PortID string
     Versions []Version
-    Ordered bool
+    Order channeltypes.Order
     // more info??
 }